-While thermal printing has been around for decades, there are still many myths surrounding thermal labels.
+While thermal printing has been around for decades, there are still many myths surrounding thermal-transfer printing and labels.
 With so much riding on the proper identification of your samples, it’s important to get the facts straight when choosing your labels.
 Below, we’ve listed some of the most common misconceptions about thermal-transfer printing and addressed why these statements are inherently false.

 #1 – All thermal printers are the same